LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 The :class:`~libertem.udf.blobfinder.SparseCorrelationUDF` uses
-:meth:`~libertem.udf.UDFTileMixin.process_tile` to implement a custom version of a :class:`~libertem.job.masks.ApplyMasksJob` that works on log-scaled data.
-The mask stack is stored in a :class:`libertem.job.mask.MaskContainer` as part of the task data.
-Note how the :code:`self.meta.slice` property of type :class:`~libertem.common.Slice` is used to extract the region from the mask stack that matches the tile using the facilities of a :class:`~libertem.job.masks.MaskContainer`.
+:meth:`~libertem.udf.UDFTileMixin.process_tile` to implement a custom version of a :class:`~libertem.udf.masks.ApplyMasksUDF` that works on log-scaled data.
+The mask stack is stored in a :class:`libertem.common.container.MaskContainer` as part of the task data.
+Note how the :code:`self.meta.slice` property of type :class:`~libertem.common.Slice` is used to extract the region from the mask stack that matches the tile using the facilities of a :class:`~libertem.common.container.MaskContainer`.
 After reshaping, transposing and log scaling the tile data into the right memory layout, the mask stack is applied to the data with a dot product.
 The result is *added* to the buffer in order to merge it with the results of the other tiles because addition is the correct